gulfiliz/gulfiliz.github.io/_posts/2025-04-16-erotapokriseis-iv.md

 **A:** This is a private question, and I do not think the answer really matters that much.
 Perhaps the better question is whether I believe in God or not.
 Yes, I believe in God.
 Whether the God I believe in is exactly the same God everyone else has in mind, I am not entirely sure.
 But perhaps that is true for most of us.
 With love. :)

 ---

+**10) Q:** If you could fight with one historical figure, who would it be?

+**A:** Kant.

+I’m still not entirely over the fact that he shut every door to God, the soul, and metaphysics, only to sneak them back in through morality.

+And by “fight,” I don’t mean shouting.
+I mean a long, serious, unnecessarily passionate argument at a table somewhere.

+(I should add that I am not really a fight person.
+I did not grow up in a loud or combative home; I was raised by my grandmother in a very safe, quiet, and peaceful one.
+Raised voices, slammed doors, and dramatic arguments are simply not my language.
+I believe almost anything can be resolved by talking, and if it cannot, I would rather leave than become part of the noise.)

+---

+**11) Q:** What are you a little elitist about?

+**A:** Taste.
+Not expensive taste, not brand-name taste.
+I mean the ability to recognize when something has soul.
+A sentence, a room, a pen, a book, a conversation, even a silence.
+I am a little elitist about things that are not merely impressive, but alive.

+&

+Books.
+Not in the sense of judging people by how much they read.
+I do not think reading automatically makes someone deep or interesting.
+But I do become a little suspicious when someone says they read, and then I look at what they read and think, perhaps cruelly, that they might have been better off not reading at all.

+What I care about is not the performance of reading, but whether a person has a private life with ideas: a book, a question, an obsession, some little corner of the mind where they go to be alone!

+---